 There are two types of Social Security disability programs: Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
 While it’s easy to confuse the two, there are a few differences between them.

-You’re eligible for Social Security benefits as long as you’re a legal resident who has worked for at least 10 years.
+You’re eligible for Social Security benefits as long as you’re a legal resident who’s worked for at least 10 years.
 Once you’ve earned that eligibility, how you’ll optimize your benefits will depend on your situation.
-Generally speaking, you can maximize benefits by working at least 35 years and waiting as long as possible to start taking your benefits.
+Generally, you can maximize benefits by working at least 35 years and waiting as long as possible to take benefits.

 If you’re leaning toward electing early on, be sure that you can handle a smaller benefit amount.
 If you’re thinking of waiting until your late 60s, make sure you’re comfortable with delaying your retirement until then.

 - The retirement benefits you receive from Social Security can vary depending on several factors.
 SmartAsset’s Social Security calculator can estimate your future benefits to help you develop your savings plan.
-Just provide the year you were born and your annual salary and we’ll help you calculate your annual benefits for any year you’re eligible to elect for them.
+All you need to provide is the year you were born and your annual salary.
+Through these, the calculator will help you figure out your annual benefits for the year you elect for them.

 Photo credit: ©iStock.com/Zinkevych, ©iStock.com/FredFroese, ©iStock.com/jacoblund